 - Keep in mind, however, that you’ll be filling up your compost pile before this point.
-Therefore, the overall amount of time may be much longer, depending on how quickly you fill the worm composting bin with food scraps.
+Therefore, the overall amount of time may be much longer, depending on how quickly you fill the bin with food scraps.

 Do you feel like you’re ready to begin composting with worms?
 This type of composting may not be for everyone.
 However, if you feel like you can handle working with worms, it’s a great way to create healthy, thriving compost that will last.